Charts: The data behind the hit rankings

 Why can't I change the Time Frame?

-The Charts home page only displays a snapshot of current charts, which reflect the previous week’s consumption.
-To see past weeks, open a specific chart.
+The Charts home page displays a snapshot of current charts, which reflect the previous week’s consumption.

 Click FULL CHART > to the upper right to open a complete chart.
 Scroll down to browse the charts database.

 Below the suggested charts and search bar, all charts are displayed as thumbnail-style cards and grouped by category: Song Charts, Album Charts and Singles.
-Click any card to open the chart.
+Click any card to open a chart.

 Each chart card shows the most recent chart publication date and a few key details.
 Scroll from side to side (carousel style), apply filters or perform a search to find a specific chart.